Adopting a holistic approach to the valuation of learning programmes deployed in corporate environments.

 As Director of Learning for one of the country’s largest training providers I have access to the most senior learning and development professionals in many of the nation’s largest organisations.
 This access gives me a unique insight into the nature of their major challenges and an understanding of the business drivers that underpin their decision-making.
 What is becoming very clear is that whilst there is an increasing acceptance of the role of learning in providing competitive advantage, there is also an increasing dissatisfaction with the ability of traditional training methods to supply that need.
 The result is that organisations are looking for more innovative means of providing access to learning and for clear evidence that the investments they make in training and learning are indeed generating value.

 |Item Type:||Thesis (DProf)|

 |Additional Information:||A project submitted to Middlesex University in partial fulfilment of the requirements for the degree of Doctor of Professional Studies.|

-|Research Areas:||Institute of Work Based Learning > Work Based Learning|
+|Research Areas:||A. > Institute for Work Based Learning|

-|Deposited On:||13 Jul 2009 12:59|
+|Date Deposited:||13 Jul 2009 12:59|